danslinky/danslinky.co.uk/docs/resumes/markdown/index.md

     Digital Agency supporting Charity and NGO

-    - Wagtail and Drupal,
+    - Wagtail and Drupal.
-    - Tool ownership of the Bristol office move, deploying Fibre, Ubiquiti and Mikrotek to provide a working new office on Monday morning.
+    - Took ownership of the Bristol office move, deploying Fibre, Ubiquiti and Mikrotek to provide a working new office on Monday morning.
     - Discovered and explored Kubernetes, whilst deploying Sensu and Riemann and other technoligies to support the agency.
     - Tested my stiff upper lip in June 2016.